Last Updated: August 4, 2022

 - Pressure – Methods to apply pressure include pneumatic pistons, mechanical clamps, pulling, and pushing.

-- Different motion of the abrasion film – Some polishing machines use a circular motion, some use a figure-8 motion, and most use a two-axis spinning-and-rotation motion (essentially, a continuous spiral moving over the surface).
+- The different motions of the abrasion film – Some polishing machines use a circular motion, some use a figure-8 motion, and most use a two-axis spinning-and-rotation motion (essentially, a continuous spiral moving over the surface).

 If you’re familiar with the polishing process, you know the lapping film is placed on a flat surface – usually a rubber pad or glass pad.
 The quality and condition of those pads are important.
 Also, it’s critical that ferrules properly align with the machine’s polishing surface; this ensures a consistent and equal amount of material is removed from each ferrule.